Do Hydrangeas Like Clay Soil? (How to Grow)

 Hydrangeas can be grown in clay soil.

-But, you must mix soil amendments with organic material like bark leaves, compost or leaf mold.
-Earth worms in the soil help to decompose this organic material and add nutrients to the soil.
+But, you must mix soil amendments with organic material like bark leaves, compost or leaf mould—earthworms in the soil help to decompose this organic material and add nutrients to the soil.

 Regular addition of organic material to clay soil will improve its ability to drain.

-By, this can you conclude hydrangeas like clay soil?
+By this, can you conclude hydrangeas are like clay soil?

-As said, this ornamental plant is not too picky about soil.
-It just needs consistent moist and well drained soil to avoid water logging.
+As said, this ornamental plant is open to soil.
+It just needs consistent moist and well-drained soil to avoid water logging.

-Else, you can just build raised garden bed on your clay soil.
-This might be expensive but you’ll not have to work regularly around the garden.
+Otherwise, you can just build a raised garden bed on your clay soil.
+This might be expensive, but you’ll not have to work regularly around the garden.